rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/gravity_importer.md

 i.
 You can embed a Gravity form to a WordPress Page as explained [here](https://www.gravityhelp.com/documentation/article/embedding-a-form/#page-post-editor).

 ii.
-Select the page with Gravity form shotcode as a Support Page from General Settings as shown in the screenshot below
+Select the page with Gravity form shortcode as a Support Page from General Settings as shown in the screenshot below
 ![select-in-general](https://cloud.githubusercontent.com/assets/8191145/8644768/7d80a538-295f-11e5-9d80-a2bd90525857.png)